Last reviewed: 15/06/25

 38) Explosives, pyrotechnics, toxic, hazardous or highly flammable substances are not to be brought into the event, or used without the prior consent of the Organisers.
 When used, they must be stored, labelled and handled in accordance with the Control of Substances Hazardous to Health Regulations and other relevant legislation.

-1) Stall holders are encouraged to dress, personalise and style their stalls – feel free to get creative.
+1) Stallholders are encouraged to dress, personalise and style their trade or activity location – feel free to get creative.

-2) Stalls must be set up and ready for trading by the advised time and must be manned throughout the day until the advised end of the event time.
+2) All trade and activity locations must be set up and ready for trading by the advised time and must be manned throughout the day until the advised end of the event time.

 3) Stallholders must not overhang the allocated stall site.

-4) Stallholders are not permitted to close down or pack up their stalls during the event i.e. between 9pm and 12pm.
+4) Stallholders are not permitted to close down or pack up their stalls during the event opening times.

 6) Vehicles movements are not permitted on the site between any times advised by The Organisers.
 Vehicles not used as part of the stall, or to house generators must be cleared from the event grounds before the public arrive.